 The Too Deep Bird Bath

-The Fix: Add several large stones to the basin to create a shallower area where smaller birds can access the water or place a few sticks in the bath to create accessible perches.
+The Fix: Add several large stones to the basin to create a shallower area where smaller birds can access the water.
+You can also place a few sticks in the bath to create accessible perches.

 The Dirty Bird Bath